-CPT® five-digit codes, nomenclature and other data are Copyright 2019 American Medical Association.
+CPT® five-digit codes, nomenclature and other data are Copyright 2022 American Medical Association.
 All rights reserved.
-No fee schedule, basic units, relative values or related listings are included in CPT.
-The AMA assumes no liability for the data contained herein.
+No fee schedule, basic units, relative values or related listings The AMA assumes no liability for the data contained herein.
 Applicable FARS/DFARS restrictions apply to government use.